Find out more about tanning in the frequent asked questions and answers below.

 Pressure Points – Since the skin requires both UV light and oxygen to tan, when a person lies flat on their back, he/she will develop white spots on the shoulder blades, tail bone area, and back of the calves, since these sports are under pressure, the skin is deprived of oxygen.

-Vitiligo – Areas on the body, usually smaller, but can be any size, that when you tan, in contrast, they remain white.
+Vitiligo – Typically small areas on the body that remain white after you tan.
 This is a hormonally produced condition where the tanning cells in those white patches of skin have gone comatose.

 You should wait at least 3 hours to shower after tanning.
-After your tan, you want to maintain the moisture in it for as long as you can, as this helps to prolong the life of your tan.
+After your tan, you want to replenish the moisture in your skin for as long as you can, as this helps to prolong the life of your tan.
 Keep in mind, you just came out of a tanning session which took some moisture out of your skin.
-By using a premium indoor tanning lotion you’re minimizing the moisture being taken out of your skin during your session, and by applying an after tan moisturizer you’re locking in your tan by adding the moisture back into your skin afterwards.
+By using a premium indoor tanning lotion you’re minimizing the moisture being taken out of your skin during your session.
 If you shower right after your tan, you may dry out your skin even quicker, especially if using harsh exfoliants.
+After your tan you always want to apply a moisturizer.
+This locks in your tan by adding the moisture back into your skin afterwards.

 With a fresh tattoo you had chemicals injected into the skin that can make that area very sensitive to UV exposure while the tattoo is still healing.
-So definitely don’t allow that area to tan.
-Either cover it up completely, or don’t tan at all until the skin has healed.
-After the skin has healed (at least a month), the chemicals have lost any ability to photosensitize.
+So if you’re going to tan, make sure those areas are covered until the skin has healed.
 The tattoo will start fading a little with exposure to UV light whether it comes from tanning beds or the sun.
 You can preserve those tattoos by using a Tattoo Fade Shield, an SPF lip balm, or a good quality sunscreen.

 During your tanning process, melanin releases its own distinctive scent.
 The scent released is as natural as the tanning process itself, and can be removed with a body spray, using an indoor tanning lotion containing ingredients designed to remove the after tan scent, or simply take a shower a few hours after your tan.